ePages-de/epages-docs/_posts/2016/2016-09-08-kubernetes-preparing-nodes.md

 {% endhighlight %}

 *drop-in* overwrites the start command.
-The new one which is loaded via the option *EnvironmentFile*.
-It contains the variables from the file _/run/flanneld/docker_opts.env_ that was created by *flanneld*.
+The new one contains the variables from the file _/run/flanneld/docker_opts.env_ generated by the *flanneld* and loaded via the option *EnvironmentFile*.

-# Kubelet
+## Kubelet

 [Kubelet](http://kubernetes.io/docs/admin/kubelet/) controls the directory _/etc/kubernetes/manifests_ and creates Docker containers from the Pod definitions located here.
-Therefore it also needs root rights.
+Therefore, it also needs root rights.
-Please be aware of the fact that the Kubelet version has to be compatible to the one of the API server.
+The Kubelet version has to be compatible to the one of the API server.

 ### Installation
 Kubelet is part of the official Kubernetes release.